 Jamie is a Fellow of the American College of Labor and Employment Lawyers.
 Jamie was named by Best Lawyers as the Lawyer of the Year for his work in Labour and Employment Law in Hamilton for both 2019 and 2021.
 In 2017, he was named the Canadian HR Reporter 2017 Employment Lawyer of the Year, as selected by Canadian Lawyer Magazine.

 Jamie has authored or co-authored some 20 publications for human resources professionals and lawyers, most of them in multiple editions.
 These include the Employment Litigation Manual, Halsbury’s Laws of Canada; Labour, and Accommodation in the Workplace, as well as several Thomson Reuters Quick Reference Guides to key labour and employment legislation.
 Jamie also has authored Guides to Effective Human Resources Management in both Union and Non-Union Workplaces, and co-authored Investigating Harassment in the Workplace.

 Jamie is a frequent speaker and media commentator on labour and employment issues, including current employment law issues such as workplace violence, respectful workplaces, and attendance management.
 He taught management and human resources employees in employment law programs at the University of Guelph for 20 years, with a focus on workplace safety and the legislative requirements for managing human resources.

 Jamie was a member of the Board of Directors of the Canadian Association of Counsel to Employers (CACE) from 2008 to 2019.
 He is a past President (2016-17), former Chair of the Human Rights Committee (2010-15), and was Co-Chair of the 2011 CACE Conference.
 Jamie also co-chaired the annual LSO Conference, “6-Minute Labour Lawyer” from 2008 to 2014, and he co-chaired the Lancaster House Human Rights Conference in 2013 and 2014.
 Jamie was an active participant in HRPA and spent several years serving on the Complaints, Investigation and Discipline Committee.
-Jamie is on the Board of Directors of Niagara Workers Welcome, which seeks to improve conditions for migrant workers, and is the Chair of Niagara-on-the-Lake’s Inclusivity Committee, an enthusiastic supporter of the Shaw Festival, and an active member of the local Rotary Club.
+Jamie is Co-Chair of Niagara-on-the-Lake’s Inclusivity Committee, an enthusiastic supporter of the Shaw Festival, and an active member of the local Rotary Club.